-- 1. Advantages of Small Business: Small-scale business has several advantages over large-scale business.
+- 1. Advantage of Small Business : Small-scale business has several advantages over large-scale business.
 It can be easily started, and requires small amount of capital investment.
 The self-employment involving activities on a small-scale is a good alternative to large scale business which has brought various evils like environmental pollution, development of slums, exploitation of workers, and so on. - 2.
-Preference over Wage Employment: In self-employment there is no limit of earnings as is the case with wage employment.
+Preference over Wage Employment : In self-employment there is no limit of earnings as is the case with wage employment.
 In self-employment one can use one's talent for own benefit.
 The decisions can be taken quickly and conveniently.
 All these factors act as strong motivators for self-employment to be preferred over wage employment. - 3.
-Developing the Spirit of Entrepreneurship: Entrepreneurship involves taking risks because the entrepreneur tries to innovate new products, new methods of production and marketing.
+Developing the Spirit of Entrepreneurship : Entrepreneurship involves taking risks because the entrepreneur tries to innovate new products, new methods of production and marketing.
 Self-employment, on the other hand, involves either no risk or very little risk.
 But, as soon as the self-employed person starts becoming innovative and takes steps to expand his business, he becomes an entrepreneur.
-Therefore, self-employment becomes a launching pad for entrepreneurship.

-- 4. Promotion of Individualised Services: Self-employment may also take the form of providing individualised services like tailoring, repair work, dispensing of medicines etc. Such services are helpful in providing better consumer satisfaction.
+Therefore, self-employment becomes a launching pad for entrepreneurship. - 4.
+Promotion of Individualised Services : Self-employment may also take the form of providing individualised services like tailoring, repair work, dispensing of medicines etc. Such services are helpful in providing better consumer satisfaction.
 These can be easily started and run by individuals. - 5.
-Scope for Creativity: It provides opportunity for development of creativity and skills in art and crafts, leading to preservation of the cultural heritage of India.
+Scope for Creativity : It provides opportunity for development of creativity and skills in art and crafts, leading to preservation of the cultural heritage of India.
 For example, we can see creative ideas reflected in handicrafts, handloom products, etc. - 6.
-Reducing the Problem of Unemployment: Self-employment provides opportunities of gainful occupation to those who otherwise remain unemployed and helps to empower them financially.
-Thus it reduces the problem of unemployment. - 7.
-A boon to Under-privileged in Respect of Higher Education: Everyone may not be able to pursue higher education after Secondary or Senior Secondary examination due to one or the other reason.
+Reducing the Problem of Unemployment : Self-employment provides opportunities of gainful occupation to those who otherwise remain unemployed.
+Thus it reduces the problem of unemployment.

+7. A boon to Under-privileged in Respect of Higher Education : Everyone may not be able to pursue higher education after Secondary or Senior Secondary examination due to one or the other reason.
 Such persons can start their career as self-employed in occupations that do not require higher education.

-Self-employment is large in India also because government policies and programmes encourage owner-managed small and medium enterprises.
+It may be noted that self-employment has been given high priority in government policies and programmes.
 A number of schemes have been initiated all over the country to encourage entrepreneurship and self-employment.

-INTEXT QUESTIONS 20.1
+INTEXT QUESTIONS 8.1

 - 1. Define the term 'Self-employment' in your own words.

 - 2. Which of the following examples indicate self-employment?
-Put a tick mark in the box if your answer is 'Yes'.
+Put a tick mark in the box if your answer is Yes.

 - (a) A worker working in a factory.

 - (b) A person running his stationery shop.

 - (c) A person working as manager in a bank.

 - (d) A person running a chemist shop.

-20.4 AVENUES OF SELF-EMPLOYMENT
+8.4 AVENUES OF SELF-EMPLOYMENT

-The Indian Government through its constant efforts towards development of agricultural and industrial economy has been able to generate numerous self-employment opportunities for the people.
-However, before choosing a suitable career in selfemployment you must have some idea about the avenues in which self-employment opportunities are available.
+After learning the importance of self-employment you may be motivated to start your own enterprise even if it is on a small scale.
+But, what are the areas in which you can successfully run your enterprise?
+Before choosing a suitable career in self-employment you must have some idea about the avenues in which self-employment opportunities are available.
 Let us categorise the avenues of self-employment into the following broad areas.